 - The oven temperature must be at 430°F to start and then immediately turn it down to 400°F. If you forget to turn the oven temperature down, the muffins will burn.

-- Try not to over bake the lemon curd muffins, over baking will make them crumbly and dry.
+- Try not to over bake, over baking will make them crumbly and dry.
 Check on them a little before 15 minutes, not all oven temperatures are created equally.

 Why does this recipe only make 8 muffins?